anjisun221/jisun-smu/content/publication/reis-2017-demographics/index.md

   also quantify differences in interests of news sharing across demographics, which has implications for personalized news digests.
 featured: false
-publication: '*Proceedings of the 28th ACM Conference on Hypertext and Social Media*'
+publication: '*Proceedings of the 28th ACM Conference on Hypertext and Social Media (Hypertext)*'
 tags:
 - '"demographics"'
 - '"online news"'